aws-amplify/docs/android/api-apigw.md

 # Add Cloud APIs to Your Mobile App with Amazon API Gateway and AWS Lambda

-# Overview
+## Overview

-Add RESTful APIs handled by your serverless |LAM| functions.
+Add RESTful APIs handled by your serverless Lambda functions.
 The CLI deploys your APIs and handlers using [Amazon API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/) and [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/).

 ## Set Up Your Backend